RomanBoegli/OptimizHelper/README.md

 Part 1a:
-  hyperplanes      Retruns basic & feasible solutions of an Ax<=b syste... matanalysis      Basic matrix analysis insights. simplex          Applies Simplex on an Ax<=b system with 2 or 3 dimen...
+  hyperplanes      Retruns basic & feasible solutions of an Ax<=b syste... matanalysis      Basic matrix analysis insights. plot             Plots a 2D system of inequalities provided in Ax<=b... simplex          Applies Simplex on an Ax<=b system with 2 or 3 dimen...

 Part 2a: